CharlieHdzMx/CharlieHdzMx.github.io/_posts/2024-03-01-SignalAndSlotsPattern.md

 # QObject Lifecycle
 Any **QObject** must be created on the heap and not defined as static, as these objects may depend on a QApplication whose lifetime can extend beyond the scope of the main() function, where stack objects might be created.

+# QWidget
+A QWidget es un QObject que puede ser representado visualmente.
+Para ello un QWidget hereda pulbicamente del QObject y tambien de una clase llamada QPaintDevice.
+QPaintDevice es cualquier objeto que se puede pintar en el screen.

+Si un QWidget tiene un parent QWidget, las coordenadas seran dentro del QWidget parent indicando que en casos normales siempre estara dentro del QWidget parent.
+Como un QWidget es un QObject tambien tendra eventos y signals and slots.

+A QWidget is a QObject that can be visually represented.
+To achieve this, a QWidget publicly inherits from QObject and also from a class called QPaintDevice.
+QPaintDevice refers to any object that can be painted on the screen.
+If a QWidget has a parent QWidget, its coordinates will be defined within the coordinate system of the parent QWidget, meaning that under normal circumstances, it will always be contained within the parent.
+Additionally, since a QWidget is also a QObject, it will have access to events and the signals and slots mechanism.